Menu Close

 KATHERINE BRUNSON | PhD, Assistant Professor

 KATHERINE BRUNSON is a zooarchaeologist who studies the origins of China’s domesticated animals and the environmental impacts of animal domestication in East Asia.
 She is currently investigating the genetic relationships between domestic cattle and the extinct East Asian wild aurochs.
 She also co-directs the online Oracle Bones in East Asia project.
 Her research interests include ancient DNA, the origins of pastoralism in East Asia, extirpations and extinctions of China’s native mammals, oracle bones and the ritual aspects of animal domestication, bone artifact production techniques, and archaeological collections management.
 Dr. Brunson has participated in numerous archaeological survey and excavation projects across China and at the Maya site of Copan, Honduras.
-Her publications can be found here.
+Her publications and CV can be found at academia.edu.

 ANDRES ANGELES-PAREDES | Class of 2024